Drowser2430/StormMate/README.md

-# StromMate: Smart Emergency Lighting System
+ StormMate: Smart Emergency Lighting System

-> Keep your lights and Wi-Fi on during climate-related blackouts.
-Powered by smart plugs, UPS battery backup, and optional SMS alerts.
+**Keep lights and Wi-Fi on when the grid goes down.
+Powered by smart automation and peace of mind.**

 ---

-## StormMate 🔥 Why It Matters
+### ⚡ Why It Matters

-Millions of households in the U.S. are experiencing increasingly frequent blackouts due to wildfires, storms, grid failures, and heatwaves.
-Most people don’t have backup generators — and even fewer have a clear plan.

-**StormMate** is a plug-and-play system designed for resilience:
+Millions of households face increasing blackouts due to climate-related events like wildfires, storms, and extreme heat.
+StormMate is a plug-and-play automation system designed to intelligently switch to emergency power for your essential devices — without lifting a finger.

-- Keeps your Wi-Fi and lights running for hours after power loss
-- Sends SMS alerts to loved ones during outages (optional)
-- Works with smart plugs, UPS batteries, and automation routines
-- Offers peace of mind in the middle of chaos

 ---

-## ⚙️ What’s Included
+### 🧠 What’s Included

-- A full automation flow for smart emergency lighting
+- ✅ Full automation flow for smart emergency lighting
-- Sample smart routines for Alexa and Google Home
+- ✅ Sample smart routines for Alexa & Google Home
-- UPS (uninterruptible power supply) and LED light recommendations
+- ✅ UPS & LED light product recommendations
-- Twilio webhook setup for SMS outage alerts
+- ✅ Twilio webhook setup for SMS outage alerts
-- An emergency “storm mode” script for auto-switching devices
+- ✅ Emergency "storm mode" script for auto-switching devices
-- Editable system diagram with labeled components
+- ✅ Editable system diagram with labeled components
-- Licensing and usage terms under CC BY-NC-ND 4.0

 ---

-## 👥 Who It’s For
+### 🏠 Who It’s For

-- Homeowners in climate-risk zones
+- Homeowners in disaster-prone areas
-- Elderly individuals living alone
+- Elderly individuals in rural zones
-- Smart home DIYers
-- Rural families without reliable power
-- Emergency planners
-- Insurance, telecom, and energy providers
+- Insurance & smart energy providers
+- Smart home enthusiasts & builders

 ---

-## 🔐 License
+### 💼 Licensing & Commercial Use

-This project is licensed under the Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International (CC BY-NC-ND 4.0).
+This project is distributed under the terms of the [MIT License](./LICENSE), with copyright held by **Darius E. Rowser**.
-You may share this work with attribution, but you may not use it commercially, modify it, or distribute derivatives.
-For licensing inquiries or commercial interest, contact: dariusrowserbiz@gmail.com
+You are free to use, modify, and distribute this project — including for commercial purposes — as long as proper credit and the license notice are preserved.

+For **commercial licensing**, **enterprise support**, or **integration inquiries**, please reach out to:
+📬 **dariusrowserbiz@gmail.com**

 ---

-## 🌍 Want to Contribute?

-Pull requests are welcome.
-For major changes, please open an issue first to discuss what you would like to change.

-You can also support development by starring the repo or sponsoring the project 💙
+### 🚀 Coming Soon

+Additional features and real-time monitoring integrations are under development.
+Stay tuned or contribute to the project!